ecabanas/joaquin-webapp/README.md

 # Aisle Together - Shared Grocery List App

-This is a Next.js application built with Firebase Studio that functions as a collaborative grocery list manager.
+Thisss is a Next.js application built with Firebase Studio that functions as a collaborative grocery list manager.
 It allows users to manage a shared shopping list, track purchase history, and analyze receipts using generative AI.

 ## Tech Stack